sudeep494/uno/README.md

 ## mobile deploys (android)
-- cordova should already be installed if you ran `npm install` earlier
 - download and install either Android SDK or Android Development Studio (recommended)
 - set your ANDROID_HOME path to the Android SDK
 - signup for Google Play Developer Account (optional if not deploying to google play store)